AamirKhanDev/RockPaperScissors/README.md

 I included a small score board and each session lasts until either the player or the computer reaches 3 wins.

+Concepts practiced:

+1. for loops
+2. console.log
+3. if/else
+4. psuedocoding